 The Bodhisatta was once a tree fairy.
-A carpenter had rescued a young wild boar from a pit in the forest and took it home where it became his pet.
-It was exceptionally clever and well-mannered and helped the man at his work by fetching tools, holding measuring lines, and turning over logs.
-The carpenter loved the boar and feared that someone might kill and eat it, so he set it free.
+A carpenter had rescued a young wild boar from a pit in the forest and took it home as a pet.
+The boar was exceptionally clever and well-mannered and helped the man at his work by fetching tools, holding measuring lines, and turning over logs.
+The carpenter loved the boar and feared that someone might kill and eat him, so he set him free.

-That night he taught them the art of war and choose the best location for their battle.
+That night the carpenter’s boar taught them the art of war and chose the best location for their battle.
 He dug two pits and stood between them with all the other boars lined up behind him, the biggest and strongest boars standing around the small and young.
-When the tiger arrived, the boars did not run away as they usually did, they copied his actions: when the tiger glared, so did they; when he yawned, so did they; when he relieved himself, so did they.
+When the tiger arrived, the boars did not run away as they usually did, instead they copied his actions: when the tiger glared, so did they; when he yawned, so did they; when he relieved himself, so did they.
 The boars had always run away or cowered in fear upon seeing him, so this morning the tiger retreated, unsure what to do when they stood bravely against him.

 The tiger was friends with a false ascetic and always gave him a portion of his morning prey.
-When the ascetic heard the reason he got no meat that day, he told the tiger there was no reason to fear boar; one roar and a leap would scare them for sure.
+When the false ascetic heard why he got no meat that day, he told the tiger there was no reason to fear boars; one roar and a leap would scare them for sure.
 So the tiger went back and the boars took up their positions again.
-When the tiger roared and leapt at the carpenter’s boar, he dove into one of the pits and the startled tiger stumbled and slid into the other.
-The carpenter’s boar leaped into the tiger’s pit, gored him to death with his tusks, and threw his body out.
+When the tiger roared and leaped at the carpenter’s boar, he dove into one of the pits and the startled tiger stumbled and slid into the other.
+Then the carpenter’s boar jumped into the tiger’s pit, gored the tiger to death with his tusks, and tossed his body out.
 The other boars came and ate all the tiger’s flesh; those who did not get to eat any sniffed the others’ mouths hoping to get an idea of what tiger flesh tasted like.

-The carpenter’s boar was full of pride at his victory, but noticed the other boars remained uneasy.
-He asked what the problem was now and the other boars told him about the false ascetic.
+The carpenter’s boar was full of pride from his victory, but he noticed the other boars remained uneasy.
+He asked what the problem was now, and the other boars told him about the false ascetic.
 They worried that he would just recruit more tigers.
-But the carpenter’s boar said killing a human was easier than killing a tiger and he marched everyone off to find the ascetic.
-When he saw the boars approaching, the ascetic ran and climbed up a giant fig tree.
-So the carpenter’s boar ordered the women to bring water, the children to dig away the mud, and the males to cut away at the roots.
-Then he charged at the tree to knock it over and the ascetic fell to the ground where other boars devoured him, leaving behind only bones.
+But the carpenter’s boar said killing a human was easier than killing a tiger and he marched everyone off to find the false ascetic.
+When he saw the boars approaching, the false ascetic ran and climbed up a giant fig tree.
+The carpenter’s boar ordered the women to bring water to the tree’s base, the children to dig away the mud, and the males to cut away at the roots.
+Then he charged at the tree to knock it over, and the false ascetic fell to the ground where other boars devoured him, leaving behind only bones.

 Everyone was so grateful to the carpenter’s boar that they hoisted him up on the tree trunk and consecrated him king using water poured from the false ascetic’s skull.
 When it was all over, the Bodhisatta, who had watched everything happen, materialized and praised the boars for working together in unity.